Gear Review: The 5 Best Backpacking Tents of 2017

 By Michael Lanza

-I’ve picked out five favorite backpacking shelters I’ve field tested and reviewed at The Big Outside.
-Each is different enough from the others to give you clear choices, and they range in weight categories from lightweight to ultralight—because I believe every ounce should be justified in the gear I carry.
+Each of these five two-person tents is different enough from the others to give you clear choices, and they range in weight categories from lightweight to ultralight—because I believe every ounce should be justified in the gear I carry.
 The comparison chart offers a quick look at features that distinguish these tents from one another.

 For some guidance on picking out the right tent for your adventures, you may want to first read my “5 Tips For Buying a Backpacking Tent.”

-Grab one of these tents and your days on the trail (with a lighter pack) will improve as much as your nights in camp.
-Some of them are available at deeply discounted sale prices at the links I provide below.
+Grab one of these tents and your days on the trail—with a lighter pack—will improve as much as your nights in camp.

 |Model||Price||Weight||Floor Area||Peak Height||Doors||Features|

 |Big Agnes Copper Spur HV UL2||$450||2 lbs.
 12 oz.||29 sq. ft.||40 ins.||2||* Good space-to-weight ratio and headroom.

 * 2 vestibules.

 * Quick to pitch.